What are Small Loans?

 In fact, it could even be beneficial to your credit score, as lenders and credit bureaus should see this type of money management and financial discipline as a good indicator of trust.

-If you take out a small loan and do not pay it back in full, or on time, you may be viewed very differently.
+However, if you take out a loan and do not pay it back in full, or on time, you may be viewed very differently.
 Not making your scheduled loan repayments on time could result in a negative action on your credit score, making it more difficult to obtain credit in the future.

 What types of small loan are available?

-Whilst smaller, unsecured, online loans are quite common, they are not the only type of small loan available.
+Whilst smaller, unsecured, online loans are quite common, they are not the only type of low value loan available.